 The pregnancy site The Bump cautions that expectant mothers should always check with their physician to ensure specific spa treatments will be safe for them and for their baby.
 The spa activities that are strictly forbidden are those that involve heat, such saunas, hot tubs, steam rooms, and hot body wraps.
 Any treatment that raises the mother’s body temperature over 102 degrees Fahrenheit poses a risk for the baby.

 Most other spa services are not only allowed but recommended to alleviate various pregnancy-related conditions.
 For example, body scrubs stimulate circulation throughout the woman’s body, which delivers oxygen and other healthy nutrients to help replenish organs and cells.
-However, because skin often becomes more sensitive during pregnancy, women should ask for gentle scrubs that emphasize hydration of dry skin (sugar-based scrubs rather than salt-based alternatives, for example.)
+However, because the skin often becomes more sensitive during pregnancy, women should ask for gentle scrubs that emphasize hydration of dry skin (sugar-based scrubs rather than salt-based alternatives, for example.)

 While expecting mothers can benefit from receiving a massage, they must confirm that the therapist is trained specifically in massage treatments for pregnant women.
 For prenatal massages, therapists use body-supporting pillows and beds designed to accommodate the woman’s baby bump.
 Only scent-free oils and lotions should be used, and aromatherapy is not recommended after the first trimester (inhalation therapy may be a suitable alternative).